tiltowait/oregon-by-night/docs/House_Rules_and_Character_Creation.md

 that don’t resemble anything already in RAW will, of course, be much more difficult to adjudicate.
 Your patience is requested.

+### **<u>25.
+PRAXIS</u>**
+<u>These mechanics govern only fallow, unoccupied territory.
+Larger, more
+important cities will always require a sustained campaign to clear, then you may proceed.
+You should complete these steps in order, but you don’t have to.
+Keep meticulous records on your Tracker about when these events took place.
+Include links.

+-	Optional: Gain recognition of other nearby Princes/Barons/Free States.
+Not required but helps with the next line.
+-	Gain the Attention and Recognition of the local Archon or Anarch of Note.
+(45 Success Downtime and lockout for 3 days upon success.)
+-	Domain 5 x3 which owns Downtown, at least one major transportation route, and either the local electrical generation infrastructure, or the local supernatural point of interest if any.
+You may have to sacrifice/give away Domain in order to gain the requisite Domain in your new Praxis.
+-	Gain Control of Law Enforcement/National Guard presence, Influence 2/3 if Applicable.

+Coterie mechanics can be used to help in these qualifications.
+At least three vampires in the group must occupy said city most of the time (4 days a week at least) and agree who is to lead so that vampire can become Prince/Baron/Duke/Master of Cheese/Whatever.
+This grants Status 5 for as long as they hold the position.
+Seneschal or Equivalent grants Status 4, Primogen And Sheriff 3, and Whip/Hound 2, again, for as long as they hold the position.
+Similar status gains are had for similar positions among the Anarchs.
+Expect a visit from the Archon/Anarch of Note if you haven't already requested his recognition.
+Expect said beings to be unkind to your ambitions if you didn't first ask.</u>

-### **25. Daniel’s Boons**
+### **26. Daniel’s Boons**
 Should some of you recognize this system, it’s lifted from the BNS LARP book as it better reflects the feel and tone that I wish to strike.
 It is identical to that system, so if you wish to read it there, you can.
 Boons break apart and combine in threes.
 3 Trivials equals a minor and vice versa.
-This rises all the way to Major Boons, but 3 Major Boons cannot be combined to a Blood, nor 3 Bloods to a Life.
-Those stand apart because of their gravity.
+This rises all the way to Major Boons, but 3 Major Boons cannot be combined to a Blood, nor 3
+Bloods to a Life.
+Those stand apart because of their gravity. <u>If a confirmed Boon is entered into the Boons Channel, and the debtor becomes unavailable for play, is Retired, or Destroyed, then that Boon shall be paid by Sires, Grandsires, or Elders of the Clan involved out of a sense of honor when called upon via Vignette written by the creditor.
+This is to preserve the value of Boons and to ensure that those engaging with the system In Good Faith don’t get shortchanged via various things that aren’t their fault.
+Conversely, Boons given shall be collected upon by the same agents at the Staff’s Discretion.
+Caveat Emptor.</u>

 #### Trivial Boon